HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         where:

-        -   isam\_server is the host name of the Security Access Manager server
+        -   isam\_server is the host name of the Security Verify Access server
         -   WebSEAL\_instance is the name of the instance of the WebSEAL server that is configured to manage Connections; for example: default
         -   app\_root is the root path to the Connections applications, including the following:
             -   /activities